09 Building a Healthy City

 • Health Belief Model

-• individual perceptions – preceived severity; preceived susceptibiity
+• individual perceptions – preceived severity; preceived susceptibility

 • modifying factors – cues to action; demographic, socio-psychological and structural factors